-Approximately two to three weeks after you have registered for your CPR-number, your national health insurance card will be sent to your Danish address.
+Approximately 2 to 3 weeks after you have registered for your CPR number, your national health insurance card will be sent to your Danish address.
 The card will show your name and address, your CPR number and the name and address of your doctor (general practitioner).

 We recommend that you always carry the yellow health insurance card with you as it is required whenever you need to see a doctor, a dentist or go to hospital – or when you want to take out books from the library.